header2

 Details

 An excellent and very demanding site.
-Blease Fell is a large grass covered mountain that rises up from the Glenderaterra Beck on to the west and Threlkeld to the south.
+Blease Fell is a large grass covered mountain that rises up from the Glenderaterra Beck to the west and Threlkeld to the south.
 The site is notorious for generating massive lift and once airborne there is the possibility of soaring the whole Blencathra range and jumping across the gap to Jenkin Hill and then onto Skiddaw.
 The lift often extends well in front of the hill and it is not uncommon to have to fly out past the A66(T) before finding sink.

 Please refer to the notes on 'Flying' tab for more details